nationalparkservice/SER-CUPN-VegetationDash/README.md

 #### STEP 3.
 RUN THE DASHBOARD
 Double-click the ‘CUPNVegFlex.Rmd’ file to open it in RStudio.
 In RStudio, click the green triangle next to ‘Run Document’.
-The Dashboard is best viewed in a browser window, so in the Dashboard pop-up click the ‘Open in Browser’ option (top left corner).
+The Dashboard is best viewed in a browser window, so in the Dashboard pop-up click the ‘Open in Browser’ option (top left corner; Chrome is best, start-up is slow and formatting may be wonky in Internet Explorer).
 Follow the instructions on the main page of the Dashboard, for processing raw data to visualize with the Dashboard.

 ***
 #### DOWNLOADING NEW GOOGLE MAPS FOR PARKS (only necessary if new parks are added)